HISTORY OF CLASSIC CHEVYS OF SOUTHERN CALIFORNIA

 Election of o”cers for 1978 was held at the November 1977 meeting.
 Back then there was a two year term limit on holding any board position and Phil Nagel was elected as the new President.

 The club, as you would expect, started out looking for lots of members.
 All you had to do was pay your ten dollar dues and you became a member.
-In the March 1978newsletter the new President, Phil Nagel, explained a by-law change restricting membership requirements, seeking a more active member participation (this restriction has since been changed back to the original “no restriction requirement”, so we now, as then, have a few members none of us have ever seen.)
+In the March 1978 newsletter the new President explained a by-law change restricting membership requirements, seeking a more active member participation.
+This restriction has since been changed back to the original “no restriction requirement”; so we now, as then, have a few members none of us have ever seen.

-In looking through the early club rosters, I found out why we are CLASSIC CHEVYS OF SOUTHERN CALIFORNIA instead of something like San Fernando Valley Classic Chevys!
+In looking through the early club rosters, it is clear why we are CLASSIC CHEVYS OF SOUTHERN CALIFORNIA instead of something like San Fernando Valley Classic Chevys!
 Steve had sent letters all over California and got members from Los Angeles, Duarte, El Monte, Bellflower, Downey, Torrance, Wilmington, Santa Ana, Santa Barbara, Garden Grove, Palmdale, Long Beach, and nineteen (19) other Southern California communities.

-Granted many of those long distance members are long gone, but the name Classic Chevys of Southern California fit perfectly at the time.
+Although many of those long distance members are long gone, the name Classic Chevys of Southern California fit perfectly at the time.
 We’ve done pretty well, too.
 We’re still together, and we are recognized as one of the best, most active clubs in California, north or south.

-Our main event every year, for the last 29 years, has been our car show which is hosted and run by the club members, demanding a lot of hard work by most of the active ones.
-May 6th, 2012 will be the 30th anniversary of this car show, which will be held once again at the Rancho San Antonio Boys Town facility.
+Our main event each year, since 1982, has been our charity car show which is hosted and run by the club members, demanding a lot of hard work by most of the active ones.
+Beginning in 2005 our charity car show has been held at the Rancho San Antonio Boys Town facility.
 Our show raises funds to help the boys at Rancho San Antonio, and gives us an opportunity to help a wonderful organization while giving us a great excuse to enjoy something we all love very much….’55, ’56 & ’57 Chevys.
 We also have the privilege of gathering in Rancho’s multi-use room every month for our meetings.

-In our 36 years of existence we have never tired of looking at and enjoying ours cars, and we’re grateful for that commonality with a fun group of people.
+Since our beginning in 1976 we have never tired of looking at and enjoying ours cars, and we’re grateful for that commonality with a fun group of people.
 And believe it or not, a few of our members have enjoyed those “pretty cars” for almost all of those years.